SINGLE DAY CAMP

 Archery (3rd-8th grade)

-An activity that dates back to the Stone Age, we offer archery instruction and the opportunity for students to learn the basics of this unique skill and sport.
+An activity that dates back to the Stone Age, we offer archery instruction and the opportunity for students to learn the basics of this unique sport.
 See your students gain confidence as they learn about the history of archery and the proper techniques for improving their abilities.

 Wilderness Survival (3rd-8th grade)